Are you planning a holiday in the Croatian city of Pula, in the Balkans? Find out where to stay in Pula!

 Photo credit: Flickr – Hotice Hsu

-Each year, millions of visitors visit the historic center of Pula, the ancient quarter of the city, where the old meets the contemporary.
+Each year, millions of visitors visit the historic center of Pula, making it one of the most popular tourist sports in Croatia after Dubrovnik.
+The ancient quarter of the city especially, where the old meets the contemporary, tends to draw crowds.
 In addition to the hordes of tourists practicing the art of selfie on every street corner, you will find the emblematic remains of Pula: the Forum – the main square in Roman times -, the amphitheatre, the Roman theatre, the Temple of Augustus, the Golden Gate, the Sergi’s Arch, the Gate of Hercules, the double gate, and the Venetian fortress – Kastel – which overlooks the old town.
 This ancient setting is also the scene of a vibrant nightlife, packed with all the infrastructures of our modern era: nightclubs, bars, cinemas.
 Be aware that if you come to stay in Pula in July and August, accommodation rates are likely to be multiplied by two!

 The surroundings of Pula